-where $EIRP_i$ is the EIRP of the EUT for band i and $S{lim,i}$ is the relevant power density exposure limit (W/m^2) for band i.
+where $EIRP_i$ is the EIRP of the EUT for band i and $S{lim,i}$ is the relevant power density exposure limit (in watts per square metre) for band i.

-The dimensions of the ADB, if determined using equation 8-1 or equation 8-2, will be largely overestimated in the vertical direction of the antenna.
-Therefore, the following rules shall be applied:
+The dimensions of the ADB, if determined using Equation 8-1 or Equation 8-2, will be largely overestimated in the vertical direction of the antenna.
+Therefore, the following rules shall be applied.

-• Regions placed H_b or more below the antenna mounting height (measured from the centre point of the antenna) shall not be considered as part of the ADB, where H_b (m) is given by 16 :
+• Regions placed $H_b$ or more below the antenna mounting height (measured from the centre point of the antenna) shall not be considered as part of the ADB, where $H_b$ (in metres) is given by

-$$H{\rm b} = \max(D \tan \alpha, 3.5)$$
+$$H{\rm b} = \max(D\tan\alpha, 3.5)$$

-Here, α is the antenna downtilt (mechanical and electrical) in radians.
-If α is not known it can be conservatively assumed to equal pi/15.
+Here, $\alpha$ is the antenna downtilt (mechanical and electrical) in radians.
+If $\alpha$ is not known it can be conservatively assumed to equal to $\pi/15$ .

-• Regions placed 3.5 metres or more above the antenna mounting height (measured from the centre point of the antenna) shall not be considered as part of the ADB.
+• Regions placed $\geq$ 3.5 m above the antenna mounting height (measured from the centre point of the antenna) shall not be considered as part of the ADB.

-The equations above are applicable for downtilted antennas.
-If the antenna is tilted upward the values shall be exchanged.
+Equations 8-1 and 8-2 apply for downtilted antennas.
+If the antenna is tilted upward, the values shall be exchanged.

-In addition, for rooftop or wall installations, regions within the building on which the antenna is mounted shall be excluded from the ADB if the antenna main beam is pointing away from the building.17
+In addition, for rooftop or wall installations, regions within the building on which the antenna is mounted shall be excluded from the ADB if the antenna main beam is pointing away from the building.

-Based on observations of the EUT installation and environment, calculation by means of numerical tools (such as electromagnetic field (EMF) estimator [ITU-T K.70]), as well as on experience gained by assessments of similar sites, the DI can be restricted only to those points where the level of exposure is expected to be relevant or maximum (see for instance Appendix III).
+Based on observations of the EUT installation and environment, calculation by means of numerical tools (such as the EMF estimator [ITU-T K.70]), as well as on experience gained by assessments of similar sites, the DI can be restricted only to those points where the level of exposure is expected to be relevant or maximum (see, for instance, Appendix III).